danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 Chicago Illinois  754.626952  297669.0  2.475979  0.05625  0.516984
 ```

 I then took the `log2()` of each column, meaning that an additional "point" represents a doubling/halving of the underlying quantity (with Chicago pegged at `0.0` on all scales).
-The intuition behind this is the same as [diminishing marginal utility](https://en.wikipedia.org/wiki/Marginal_utility#Law_of_Diminishing_marginal_utility): if my hometown has one vegan restaurant and gets a second it's a big event, but when a new one opens in Portland hardly anyone notices.
+The intuition behind this is the same as [diminishing marginal utility](https://en.wikipedia.org/wiki/Marginal_utility#Law_of_Diminishing_marginal_utility): if my hometown has one vegan restaurant and gets a second it's a big event, but when a new one opens in Portland it's a drop in the bucket.

 Finally, to actually aggregate the data into a single overall `total`, I just took the average for the four factors.
 This is clearly overly simplistic, but does have a few nice properties.
 First is that, if a hypothetical city scores `1.0` on all metrics, we'd only expect it to be _twice_ as good as Chicago overall (i.e. points don't compound).
 Another is that, if a different city's scores are `[1.0, -1.0, 1.0, -1.0]`, its `total` should be `0.0` (a higher-variance equivalent of Chicago).